ianktc/tickCheck/README.md

 # tickCheck
-Practise with api's and servers
+Practise with api's and servers.
+A program to return the current stock price of a provided ticker.